-If, as a result of your actions, our mail servers or IP address ranges are placed on black hole lists or other mail filtering software systems, your server may be suspended and possibly terminated upon investigation.
+If, as a result of your actions, our domains and/or IP address ranges are placed on black hole lists or other mail filtering software systems, your server may be suspended and possibly terminated upon further investigation.

 The following uses are prohibited on our network.
-Particpating in these activities on any service will result in an account and/or service suspension without notice.
+Engaging in these activities on our services will result in an account and/or service suspension without notice.

-Clients who are targeted with frequent and/or disruptive attacks may have action taken against them at our discretion.
-If your service(s) are found to be effecting the experience of other clients, you will be notified via ticket and requested to prevent further damages from occurring or relocate to another provider.
+Users who are targeted with frequent and/or disruptive attacks may have action taken against their service and/or account.
+If your service(s) are found to be impacting the experience of other users persistently, you will be notified via ticket and requested to prevent further damages from occurring or relocate to another provider.

-All accounts are isolated under CloudLinux virtualization.
-The server resources allocated within our packages are not dedicated to your account and no right to use all the resources is given.
-These are in place to prevent attacks and/or abuse from affecting other customers on the same host node.
-If you are persistently reaching these limits, we may request that you upgrade your plan or move to a more powerful environment such as a VPS or dedicated server.
-We retain the right to alter these limits without notice and the right to suspend services that are persistently reaching their maximum limits.
+All accounts are protected by CloudLinux virtualization.
+The resources allocated to our clients through packages are not dedicated to the account, and no right to use the entirety of any resource is given.
+These are in place to lessen attack disruption and/or abusive behaviour from affecting other customers on the same node.
+If you are persistently reaching these limits, we may request that you upgrade your plan (if applicable) or move to a more powerful environment such as a VPS or dedicated server.
+We retain the right to change these limits without notice and to suspend service(s) that are persistently reaching their resource limits.

-All cPanel accounts on our Shared & Reseller plans have a soft limit of 230,000 inodes and a hard limit of 625,000 (125%) inodes.
+All cPanel accounts on our Shared & Reseller plans have a soft limit of 500,000 inodes and a hard limit of 625,000 (125%) inodes.
 You can burst over your soft limit temporarily for up to 7 days, if it doesn't reduce back below the limit by this threshold and/or you hit your hard limit then your account will be denied access to write any further files on your account and you will be required to remove data to regain full functionality.
 In computing, an inode is a data structure on a traditional Unix-style file system such as UFS.
 An inode stores basic information about a regular file, directory, or other file system object.
 (One inode is equal to 1 file, such as an image)

-Outgoing mail on our cPanel host nodes are limited to 500 emails per hour on each account, this includes mailman lists and PHP mail.
-We reserve the right to alter this limit at any time.
+Outgoing mail on all of our cPanel host nodes are limited to 500 emails per hour on each individual account, this includes mailman lists and PHP mail.
+We retain the right to alter this limit without prior notice.

 SSH access granted by Shock Hosting is jailed by CloudLinux LVE to prevent access to unauthorized directories/binaries and damages to the host node.
-If you are found installing or running processes that are meant for a non-shared environment, those processes will be killed and your SSH access will be revoked.
+If you are found to be installing or running processes that are not meant for the platform you're placed on, those processes will be killed and your SSH access will be revoked.
 Severe and/or persistent abuse may result in an account suspension.

-All web hosting servers run daily backups of cPanel accounts, the maximum retain period is 15 days.
-This process happens during off-peak hours and may cause a decrease in server performance.
-We are not responsible for any performance decrease during the process.
+All cPanel host nodes run daily backups of accounts, the maximum retain period is 30 days.
+This process happens during off-peak hours and may cause a decrease in server performance during this time, we are not responsible for any performance decrease during the process.
 Accounts using more than 100GB quota and/or 250,000 inodes are excluded from the backup process.
-We provide these backups as an emergency fail-safe and cannot guarantee their availability.
+We provide these backups as an emergency fail-safe and cannot guarantee their availability to users.

-In all VPS environments, CPU, network and disk I/O are shared among other containers.
-If your VPS is persistently using these resource(s) for a prolonged period of time and/or disrupting the experience of other clients sharing the same node, we will notify you to restrict your usage via ticket.
+On our VPS platform, CPU, network and disk I/O are shared among other users on the same node.
+If your VPS is persistently using these resource(s) for a prolonged period of time and/or disrupting the experience of other users sharing the same node, we will notify you to reduce your usage via ticket.
 Severe cases may result in your VPS being rebooted, shutdown and/or suspended.
-Failure to acknowledge an abuse ticket will result in a forceful shutdown of your VPS, with suspension to follow.
+Failure to acknowledge an abuse ticket will result in a suspension of your VPS.